Agilent Technologies (NYSE:A) Announces Quarterly Earnings Results

-Agilent Technologies (NYSE:A – Get Rating) announced its quarterly earnings data on Tuesday.
-The medical research company reported $1.34 earnings per share (EPS) for the quarter, beating the consensus estimate of $1.20 by $0.14, RTT News reports.
+Agilent Technologies (NYSE:A – Get Rating) issued its quarterly earnings results on Tuesday.
+The medical research company reported $1.34 earnings per share for the quarter, beating the consensus estimate of $1.20 by $0.14, RTT News reports.
 Agilent Technologies had a return on equity of 28.29% and a net margin of 19.94%.
-The business had revenue of $1.72 billion during the quarter, compared to analysts’ expectations of $1.64 billion.
-During the same quarter last year, the business posted $1.10 EPS.
-The business’s quarterly revenue was up 8.3% compared to the same quarter last year.
+The company had revenue of $1.72 billion during the quarter, compared to the consensus estimate of $1.64 billion.
+During the same period in the previous year, the firm posted $1.10 EPS.
+Agilent Technologies’s revenue was up 8.3% on a year-over-year basis.

 Agilent Technologies Stock Performance